nlp4climate/nlp4climate.github.io/callforpapers.md

 - Analysis of climate-related corporate disclosures with NLP

 Please contact the organizers if you have any questions, or if you're interested in presenting accepted ACL 2024 findings papers in our workshop!

-Looking forward to seeing you in Bangkok,
-The organizers of ClimateNLP 2024